-Daily personality homework assignments (25%)
+Daily personality homework assignments (30%)

 Background.
 A major aim in this course is that you will become comfortable enough with the theories to begin to apply them in the 'real world', and to find interesting new ways to think about your everyday experiences.
 It is also important that you become familiar with different personality measurements and think critically about them.
 The daily personality homework assignments can help you with these goals.
+Thematically, they will relate to the lecture on the day each assignment is due.
+This encourages you to engage actively with both the textbook and additional materials and to come to class better prepared to learn and participate in discussions.
 You are required to complete 10 assignments, which are graded from 0 to 10.
-The weighted average of your grades for all the 10 assignments will constitute 25% of your total grade for this course.
+The weighted average of your grades for all the 10 assignments will constitute 30% of your total grade for this course.

 Completion.
 Assignments are to be completed online, reference the Assignments section on Canvas for individual instructions.
-They will either include discussion questions which you will post responses to on a public discussion board; or they will direct you to an individual assignment.
 It takes most people around 1 hour to complete each assignment.

 Format.
-While the structure of each assignment will vary, they will fall into one of two types.
-For assignment type I, you will be required to complete one or more psychological measurements related to the topics that are being discussed in class.
+While the structure of each assignment will vary, the questions will fall into one of three types.
+For type I, you will be required to complete one or more psychological measurements related to the topics that are being discussed in class.
 After completion of the first part, you will be asked questions about the measurement, the results, or the underlying psychological constructs.
 These questions might ask you to think critically about the measurement or construct (i.e., "What do you think was the weaknesses of the two tests that you just took?"), or they may ask you to do a brief search and answer a question (i.e., "The test you just took measures extraversion.
 Define extraversion in your own words and offer examples of behavior that is commonly associated with this construct.")
 Your responses should be in short essay formats (often limited to 100 or 150 words).
-Assignment type II will ask more general questions about the chapter.
-This might require you to look up information in either the textbook or online and describe a concept or give critical thought to an issue.
-You will then post your response to the public discussion board for that assignment.
-This format is intended to stimulate discussion and responding to other classmates' posts is encouraged.
+Type II will ask more general questions about the chapter.
+This might require you to look up information in the textbook and describe a concept or give critical thought to an issue.
+Type III will require that you read an article that will be posted on Canvas under the Files section.
+You will then have to write up a response or answer related questions.

 Grading.
 Each assignment will be graded from 0 to 10.
 If all the instructions given are followed accurately, the person will receive a grade of 10.
 For the critical thinking questions, as long as your response is logical and addresses the question clearly, it will receive the full grade.
 For the questions that ask directly about the psychological variables (i.e., "define extraversion and give examples"), your answer will be graded based on accuracy and comprehensiveness.
 For these questions, you are encouraged to use your textbook, or any other scientific resources; however, all responses are supposed to be in your own words.
 Plagiarism will lead to a grade of zero.
+This applies as well to any questions pertaining to an assigned research article.
+You are strongly encouraged to rephrase concepts in your own words instead of quoting them directly.